Hail (city): Hail University

 The University of Hail (UoH) began as Hail Community College (HCC), established in under the supervision of the King Fahd University of Petroleum and Minerals (KFUPM).
 HCC was the first community college launched as part of a national initiative to expand higher-education opportunities for Saudi Arabian students.
 It initially offered associate-degree programs in Business administration, Computer Systems, and Electronic engineering and Instrumentation, later expanding to bachelor’s degrees in Applied Electrical Engineering, Computer Science, and Management Information Systems.

 The University of Hail was officially founded on 14 June 2006.

 In 2007, the men’s Hail Teachers College (now the College of Education) and the Girls College of Education were incorporated into the university.
 Both institutions were previously affiliated with the Ministry of Education.

 Colleges of Technology

 Hail also hosts several colleges and institutes affiliated with the Technical and Vocational Training Corporation (TVTC), offering technical and vocational diploma programs for both men and women.

 General Education

 All schools in Hail, from elementary to high school, are supervised by the Ministry of Education.

 Transportation

 Air

 Hail International Airport serves as the main airport for the city and province, providing both domestic and limited international flights.

 Rail

 Hail is served by Hail railway station, which is part of the Riyadh–Qurayyat railway operated by Saudi Arabia Railways.
-The station was opened in 2017 and connects Hail with Riyadh, Majmaah, Al-Qassim, Al-Jawf, and Qurayyat.
+The station was opened in 2017 and connects Hail with Riyadh, Majmaah, Al-Qassim, Al-Jouf, and Qurayyat.